Sign up to receive e-newsletters, discounts and promotions

 Meet the farmer and ask how your food was produced.

-Offering, among other choices: produce; fruit; grass-finished beef; pork; lamb; chicken; pies; baked goods; candy; spices and seasonings; jams and jellies; chicken and duck eggs; flowers; organic mixed-grain feed; herbal preparations; handmade jewelry; plants; chickens; rabbits; crafts; funnel cakes; snow cones; nachos; and coffee.
+Offering, among other choices: produce; fruit; grass-fed beef; pork; chicken; pies; baked goods; candy; jams and jellies; chicken and duck eggs; flowers; herbal preparations; handmade jewelry; plants; chickens; rabbits; crafts; local honey; soaps.

 The market is open mid-April through October.
 Located in the city parking lot on Jefferson Avenue at the railroad tracks.